Kenalpha/Blog/README.md

 If you want to change the name of your database make sure you also change it in the code (includes/db_connect.php)

-The project is connected to the database using 'root' and without a password
+The project is connected to the database using 'root' and without a password I have used bootstrap framework for the frontend side